authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

     will match the token instead of a user or groups (where `<id>` is the registered client id).
 See [Access Control Configuration](#access-control-configuration).
-  - The audience of the token is also considered and if the token does not have an audience which is an exact match or the prefix of the URL being requested the authorization will automatically be denied.
+  - The audience of the token is also considered and if the token does not have an audience which is an exact match or the prefix of the URL being requested, the authorization will automatically be denied.
-- At this time each request using this scheme will cause a lookup to be performed on the authentication backend.
+- At this time, each request using this scheme will cause a lookup to be performed on the authentication backend.
 - Specific changes to the client registration will result in the authorization being denied such as:
   - The client is no longer registered.
   - The `authelia.bearer.authz` scope is removed from the registration.